yonasuriv/Portfolio/README.md

 ## Junior Software Engineering Portfolio

 Below is a list of the recommended portfolio a junior software engineer should have.<br>
-I will attach the projects I've created to them so you have an idea, but feel free to edit the embedded links with your own.
+I will attach the projects I've created to them so you have an idea, feel free to edit them with your own.

 **0. Task Automation & Tools**